justinsautter/website/now.md

 ---
 layout: page
-title: Now
+title: What am I doing at the moment?
 description: What I'm up to
 permalink: /now/
 ---

 <br/>

-## What am I doing at the moment?
+Changelog
 *Last updated December 2024*

 <br/>